 As with previous versions of legislation to replace the ACA, the Graham-Cassidy bill maintains the employer shared-responsibility and individual shared-responsibility provisions.
 However, penalties would be reduced to zero retroactive to 2016.
 Graham-Cassidy makes no mention of employer or individual reporting requirements associated with the shared-responsibility provisions.

 Until the premium tax credit sunsets, employers might still be required to report information until 2020.
-The Internal Revenue Service (IRS) currently uses the data to assess the eligibility of premium tax credits and employer shared responsibilities.
+The IRS currently uses the data to assess the eligibility of premium tax credits and employer shared responsibilities.
 Consequently, the reporting may become more truncated to support only the premium tax credit information.
 For current-year filing, employers must follow the information reporting forms unless the IRS mandates change.

 Similar to previous bill iterations, Graham-Cassidy changes the structure of qualified health plans after 2018, and then repeals the premium tax credit and cost-sharing reduction subsidies as of 2020.
 However, the legislation provides no federal substitutes for the tax credits, as were contained in prior versions of the bill.
 Instead, it gives states limited block grants to determine their own systems.
 Each state would have to build its own framework to support its health markets.